weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_08_Lab07_Ex3_Test_Hybrid_Deployment.md

 ## Task 2: Migrate an on-premises mailbox to test your connectors

-In this task, you will log into your Exchange Server (EX1) VM, open the on-premises Exchange admin center, and migrate Allan Yoo’s on-premises mailbox (along with his mail) to Microsoft 365.
+In this task, you will log into your Exchange Server (EX1) VM, open the New Exchange Online admin center, and migrate Allan Yoo’s on-premises mailbox (along with his mail) to Microsoft 365.
 The purpose of this task is to verify whether your connectors are correctly set up and to provide a level of simplicity for the user.